-Kresge Detroit Program staff will make final funding decisions.
-We expect to announce both planning and implementation grant awards in March 2016.
-Grant periods will begin on Mar.
-1, 2016.
+We expect to announce implementation grant awards in March 2017.
 Funding decisions as part of this grant program are independent from those of other Kresge Foundation programs and will neither affect nor be affected by decisions of other programs, nor by decisions related to other initiatives within the Detroit Program.